Ehsan Aman

-Ehsan Aman (Dari/Pashto: احسان امان – Eḥsān Amān; born 1959) is an Afghan American singer.
+Ehsan Aman (Dari/Pashto: – Eḥsān Amān; born 1959) is an Afghan-American singer.
 He is one of the few veterans of Afghanistan’s lost music Golden Age who've maintained their popularity over the decades.
-He gained fame in Afghanistan during 1970s and early 1980s with his first singles and the performances he held at Kabul University.
+He gained fame in Afghanistan during the 1970s and early 1980s with his first singles and the performances he held at Kabul University.
 Exiled since the early 80s in the US, he has continued writing and producing music in the state of Virginia, which has also been his residence since that time.

 Aman is married to the daughter of songwriter Nainawaz.

 Early life

 Ehsan was born in Lashkargah, Helmand, Afghanistan, to Mohammad Aman Ibrahim, an engineer by profession.
 The lineage of his family can be traced to the distinguished people of Helmand province.
 Ehsan's interest in music developed in early childhood when he learned to play the accordion.
 This led to his participation in his high school music functions that raised public support for his professional pursuit of music.
 After completing his high school education, Ehsan won a scholarship to enter Kabul University and he followed his father's footsteps to study.

 Ehsan's serious interest in music began during university - during his attendance as a student, he held various live performances; Ehsan's popularity began to rise.
 However, there were tensions between Aman and media personalities - the adverse circumstances of the time period led to misinterpretation of his lyrics and contributed to negative publicity.
 His songs – which were regulars of Kabul Radio Station – were banned.